tsgates/arch-wiki-markdown/wiki/Fstab.md

 -   <dir> - the mountpoint where <file system> is mounted to.
 -   <type> - the file system type of the partition or storage device to be mounted.
-Many different file systems are supported: ext2, ext3, ext4, reiserfs, xfs, jfs, smbfs, iso9660, vfat, ntfs, swap and auto.
+Many different file systems are supported: ext2, ext3, ext4, btrfs, reiserfs, xfs, jfs, smbfs, iso9660, vfat, ntfs, swap and auto.
 The auto type lets the mount command guess what type of file system is used.
 This is useful for optical media (CD/DVD).
 -   <options> - mount options of the filesystem to be used.
 Note that some mount options are filesystem specific.
 Some of the most common options are: